48 Hours In Joshua Tree, CA

 There are nearly endless reasons why AuctoCamp Joshua Tree is the perfect weekend escape from L.A.
 The drive is only a little over two hours away, the scenery and wilderness are otherworldly, there’s a thriving local art and music scene, L.A. transplants and locals alike have opened destination-worthy restaurants (you get the idea).
 Here’s a sample itinerary of how to spend your quick weekend trip to Joshua Tree—likely the first of many, since people tend to get hooked on this place.

 Make the drive in the afternoon, and if you have extra time, detour to Landers and see one of the area’s most eccentric landmarks, the Integratron.
 The wooden dome was built in the fifties by George Van Tassel, who hoped to use it for time travel—it’s now home to indoor and outdoor sound baths and concerts.

-Check into your AutoCamp Airstream or X Suite and rest a bit before exploring the grounds.
+Check into your AutoCamp Airstream or Classic Cabin and rest a bit before exploring the grounds.
 Head to the Quonset Club House (keep an eye out for installations by local artists along the way!), and grab a cocktail at our open-air bar.
 Work up an appetite with a dip in our pool (which converts into a warmed hot tub in the cooler months) before stopping by the General Store to pick up any provisions you need—we’ve got everything from wine to DIY bbq kits.